scuzzydude/asimov/asimov.md

 "You aren't sick either," James said.

-"I got herbs and potions and stay drunk most of the time, counteracts the magic Curious that you aren't sick.
+"I got herbs and potions and stay drunk most of the time, counteracts the magic.
+Curious that you aren't sick.
 What did you say your name was again?"

 "James Naismith."